 Construction workers in New Jersey, as elsewhere, run a high risk for injury when on an elevated surface.
 Falls account for nearly one-third of all workers’ compensation claims filed in the construction industry.
 The accident rate is so bad that OSHA sponsors a nationwide Stand-Down to Prevent Falls in Construction each year to raise awareness of fall-related hazards.

 Employers must do their part because falls tend to result in serious injuries.
-Victims may injure multiple parts of their body, become disabled and need to take an extended time off work.
+Victims may injure multiple parts of their bodies, become disabled, and need to take an extended time off work.
 Everything can start with hosting a stand-down.
-During a stand-down, employees can gather and talk directly to the employer about hazards they face.
-The employer can conduct a hazard assessment afterwards and, in general, encourage a safety-conscious work ethic.
+During a stand-down, employees can gather and talk directly to the employer about the hazards they face.
+The employer can conduct a hazard assessment afterward and, in general, encourage a safety-conscious work ethic.